btwiuse/substrate-benchmark-machine/README.md

 ### How to solve `⚠  The hardware does not meet the minimal requirements for role 'Authority'.`

-This error message may appear when a substrate validator node does quick hardware check while starting up for different reasons:
+This error message may appear for different reasons:

-a) You node have low specs.
+a) You node has low-spec hardware.

-b) Your node meets the minimum requirement, but
+b) Your node meets the minimum requirement, but:

-- b.1) you have other CPU/IO intensive process running while the node starts.
+- you have other CPU/IO intensive process running while the node starts.

-- b.2) the quick check doesn't have any tolerance of slightly lower scores.
+- the quick check doesn't have any tolerance of slightly lower scores.

-In order to decide if you should upgrade your node spec, you should stop the gear node and other resource-heavy processes, and run the full machine
+In order to decide if you should upgrade your hardware, you should stop the gear node and other resource-heavy processes, and run the full machine benchmark:
-benchmark:

 ```
 substrate-benchmark-machine --full
 ```

-If some of the benchmarks still fail, you should upgrade your node spec accordingly until you get all 5 ✅, otherwise you don't have to.
+If some of the benchmarks still fail, then you should upgrade your hardware accordingly until you get all 5 ✅'s, otherwise you don't have to.

-Note that if you get low CPU scores, increasing the number of cores isn't gonna help because it measures only single-core performance, you should upgrade to more powerful processors instead.
+Note that in case you get low CPU scores, increasing the number of cores isn't gonna help because it measures only single-core performance, you should upgrade to more powerful processors to get higher scores.

 <!-- LINKS -->